 What is required of the faculty?

-Faculty members are required to provide reasonable accommodations to students with documented disabilities who present them with the accommodations form from the DSS office.
+Faculty members are required to provide reasonable accommodations to students with documented disabilities who present them with the accommodations form from the office of Accessibility and Health Promotion.

 Some examples of common accommodations include:

 - Extended time for exams

 - Use of a note-taker or tape-recorder in class